 As a commercial property owner, your roof is one of the most important investments you make.
 So we understand the concern when asked to consider solar.
-The good news — solar is a mature industry with infrastructure in place across millions of projects worldwide, meaning that every imaginable problem associated with a rooftop installation has already been addressed.
+The good news is that solar is a mature industry with infrastructure in place across millions of projects worldwide, meaning that every imaginable problem associated with a rooftop installation has already been addressed.

-In addition to the added revenue stream and higher tenant satisfaction you will get with a solar program, your roof is safe.
+In addition to the added revenue stream and higher tenant satisfaction that you get with a solar program, your roof is safe.
 We’ve rounded up the most common questions we get about installing solar panels on a commercial multi-tenant roof.

 1 | Will a solar program damage my roof?